Milk Snake Scientific Classification

 Where to Find Milk Snakes

-Though there are so many different species of milk snake, they are only found in a specific location of the world.
+Though there are so many different species of milk snake, they are only found in a specific locations of the world.
 In North America, the main location for these snakes is in the continental United States and Central America.
 They can be found as far south as the northern region of South America.
 They are also found as high north as southeastern Canada.
 Considering this small range, it is unlikely you’ll see milk snakes beyond the western hemisphere.

 The milk snake tends to be fairly adaptable to different habitats and locations.
 Often found in the forest, some snakes will journey to open prairies to meet their dietary needs.
-They can also make a home in rocky slopes, migrating to drier areas to hibernate.
+They can also make a home on rocky slopes, migrating to drier areas to hibernate.
 When the summertime comes, these snakes seek out moist environments.

 This snake’s scientific name is Lampropeltis Triangulum, which is Greek and Latin.
 Lampropeltis translates to “radiant small shields,” while Triangulum means “having three angles.”
 While it doesn’t go by any other name, there are several species that come from this group, including the eastern milk snake and the black milk snake.
 In total, there are approximately 24 subspecies.